 Salinas River diversion data are obtained from the SWRCB's Electronic Water Rights Information Management System (eWRIMS) website.
-These data are reported on an annual basis and are also lagged by a year because the reporting period does not begin until February of the following year.
-Thus, data for WY 2021 were incomplete at the time of this Annual Report.
-Diversions from the Salinas River reported in eWRIMS were approximately 7,800 AF/yr. in WY 2020, not including the diversions at the Salinas River Diversion Facility (SRDF).
+The data are reported annually and include diversions from the Salinas River and its tributaries.
+Surface water diversions reported to eWRIMS were approximately 7,200 AF/yr in WY 2021.
+Of these, 6,500 AF/yr were reported as a Statement of Diversion and Use and 700 AF/yr were reported as Appropriative for the Blanco Drain and Reclamation Ditch.
+These diversions do not include the diversions at the Salinas River Diversion Facility (SRDF).
 All diverted surface water is used for irrigation.